How Self-Managed Super Funds work for US citizenship holders

 Why self-managed super funds are bad news for US citizens and Green Card holders.

-To the Internal Revenue Service (IRS), an SMSF is considered a foreign trust, which means US taxpayers may have additional reporting requirements and tax obligations.
+To the Internal Revenue Service (IRS), a self-managed super fund (SMSF) is considered a foreign trust, which means US taxpayers may have additional reporting requirements and tax obligations.

-But in general, self-managed super funds (SMSFs) are a type of retirement savings structure that allow individuals to have more control over how their retirement funds are invested compared to traditional, retail super funds.
+But in general, a SMSFs is a type of retirement savings structure that allow individuals to have more control over how their retirement funds are invested compared to traditional, retail super funds in Australia.

 How is a retail fund different from a self-managed super fund?